Sahilgill24/mini-KZG/README.md

-## KZG commitments using Arkworks
+## KZG Polynomial Commitment Scheme

-Implementing KZG PCS scheme using Arkworks. along with explaining MSM and other tools like pairings to explain it.
+This is a minimalistic implementation of the KZG polynomial commitment scheme along with its formal verification.